KentShikama/tornado-self-documenting-api/README.md

 The OpenAPI spec is automatically generated on run.

 See https://gist.github.com/KentShikama/7a75ac91d7c5387b2002d30c3e66cee8 for
 generated OpenAPI spec.
-Paste link into http://api.openapi-generator.tech/index. html or a different OpenAPI generator to view spec in HTML.
+Paste link into http://api.openapi-generator.tech/index.html or a different OpenAPI generator to view spec in HTML.

 ## References